VolShyn/VolShyn.github.io/_posts/2025-08-03-websocket.md

 ---

-Used in WEB applications fot instant, continuous bidirectional (so-called **Full-Duplex** by time slots) data exchange between client and a server.
+Used in a WEB applications for instant, continuous bidirectional (so-called **Full-Duplex** by time slots) data exchange between a client and a server.

-{% include info.html text="A server is a program or process that listens for incoming connections or requests, whilst a client is a program or process that initiates connections or sends requests"%}
+{% include info.html text="A server is a program or a process that listens for incoming connections or requests, whilst a client is a program or a process that initiates connections or sends requests"%}

 {% include info.html text="Simplex - one-way communication (mobile network station).
 Half-Duplex - two-way, with one direction at a time (walkie-talkie)"%}